I've always been interested in interior design and love sharing my knowledge about the topic.

 IKEA Hack #4: Mykea

-IKEA Hack #5: Your Imagination
+IKEA Hack #5: Use Your Imagination!

-The first four Ikea hacks are all quick and easy ways to personalize you big box furniture and while these are fun, nothing will really individualize your furniture like putting your own personal touch on it.
+The first four Ikea hacks are all quick and easy ways to personalize your big box furniture, and while these are fun, nothing will really individualize your furniture, like putting your own personal touch on it.
 Yes, this will take more time and, no way around it, more imagination.
 But what you end up with will be completely you and well worth it.